 Wayne Rooney, Ronaldo’s team-mate during his time with Manchester United, in his autobiography praised the five-time Ballon d’Or winner in his self-believing quality.
 “If there’s one person with a bigger self-belief than Ronaldo, I haven’t met him yet,” Rooney wrote.

 Ronaldo would go on to play a total of 292 matches for United notching 118 goals.
-He won everything worth winning at Old Trafford, including his first of five Ballon d’Or and Uefa Champions League titles.
-Cristiano after spending six years with Manchester United moved on to explore new adventures, where he signed for Real Madrid in 2009.
+Cristiano Ronaldo’s profile shows that he won everything worth winning at Old Trafford, including his first of five Ballon d’Or and Uefa Champions League titles.
+Cristiano after spending six years with Manchester United moved on to explore new adventures, and he signed for Real Madrid in 2009.

 By transferring to Real Madrid FC in 2009 Cristiano Ronaldo became the world’s most expensive player at that time with 94 million euros (€94 million) price tag.
 During his unveiling at the Standiago Bernubau, Ronaldo attracted 80,000 fans to the stadium.

 Cristiano would go on to register his name, in fact, he rewrote the history books at Real Madrid.
 Ronaldo became Real Madrid’s record goalscorer, surpassing greats like Ferenc Puskas, Alfredo Di Stefano, and Raul Gonzalez in the process.
 He also helped Madrid to win more silverware to their trophy cabinet, including four Uefa Champions League trophies while playing a major role in the club’s historic three consecutive triumphs in Europe’s biggest tournament.
 Along with the four UCL honors, Cristiano Ronaldo also won another four Ballon d’Or awards during his time at Real Madrid.